cleder/awesome-python-testing/README.md

 ## Speed

-- [Partial Testing](https://github.com/man-group/partialtesting) - Run only the tests that are relevant for your changes
+- [Partial Testing](https://github.com/man-group/partialtesting) - Run only the tests that are relevant for your changes.
 - [pytest-testmon](https://github.com/tarpas/pytest-testmon) - Selects tests affected by changed files.
 Continuous test runner when used with pytest-watch.
 - [pytest-incremental](https://github.com/pytest-dev/pytest-incremental) - pytest-incremental analyses your project structure and file modifications between test-runs to modify the order tests are executed and de-select tests.
 This allows a much faster feedback for interactive test execution.